arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/datalogging-iot/content.md

 InfluxDB desktop is a GUI that lets us work with InfluxDB graphically.

-***The first time you enter the InfluxDB desktop, a username and a password must be set up.***
+***The first time you enter the InfluxDB desktop, a username, and a password must be set up.***

 After setting up a username and a password, we are going to be redirected to the "Getting Started" page, as shown in the image below:

 ![Getting started page of the InfluxDB desktop.](assets/x8-data-logging-img_10.png)

 In this example, we will send data from the MQTT broker to InfluxDB using Node-RED; Node-RED will act as a bridge between the MQTT broker and InfluxDB.
 Let's go to "Data" we are going to be redirected to the "Load Data" page, as shown in the image below:

 ![Load data page of the InfluxDB desktop.](assets/x8-data-logging-img_11.png)

-Select "Buckets" and click in the "Create Bucket" button.
+Select "Buckets" and click on the "Create Bucket" button.
 This will create a new database where data from the MQTT broker will be saved.
 For this example, let's create a new bucket called `test`; now, we should see the bucket on the InfluxDB desktop:

 ![Test bucket in the load data page of the InfluxDB desktop.](assets/x8-data-logging-img_12.png)